nachazo/scryfalldler/README.md

 | `-url <url location>` | Only for wizards official spoilers and recent releases.  <br /> `<url location>` should be of the form <br /> https://magic.wizards.com/en/products/dominaria/cards  <br /> By default downloads and compresses the images into a zip file, <br />  named  `WZR`, and places it in the same directory as scryfalldler|
 | `-gatherer <set name>` | __Broken.__ Downloads all cards from a given set, `<set name>` should be of <br /> the form `"Future Sight"`  <br /> By default downloads and compresses the images into a zip file, <br />  named  `???`, and places it in the same directory as scryfalldler |

- You can add _any number_ of arguments from the fallowing table.
+ From the fallowing table you can add _any number_ of arguments.

 |   Argument   | Notes |